 There are always areas in the house where clutter seems to build up, and de-cluttering those spaces can feel like an overwhelming project to tackle.
 Instead of spending a small fortune on organizing products, what can you do to get it under control?
-Clutter tends to accumulate more in the kitchen and pantry areas, and in your kid’s rooms.
-Lots of new items come in, but not as much goes out.
+Clutter tends to accumulate more in the kitchen and pantry areas, or in your kid’s bedrooms.
+Lots of new items come in, but not as much go out.
 So, how do you handle it?